-Over the last Easter holiday (April 2017), my sister and I embarked on a road trip from Nigeria to Ghana via Grand Popo and Lome.
+Over the last Easter holiday (April 2017), my sister and I embarked on a Nigeria Ghana road trip from Lagos to Accra via Grand Popo and Lome.
 We spent 2 days in Grand Popo, Benin, half a day in Lome, Togo and a total of 6 days in Accra and Cape Coast, Ghana.
 This cost breakdown is based solely on our experience and is only intended for the purpose of trip planning and to present a fair idea of how much to budget.

 All prices stated here are either approximate values or exact values at the time of this writing.